MirrorFly/MirrorFly-Flutter-Sample/README.md

 <br />

-Replace the google API key with yours in android manifest file
+Replace the google API key with yours in android manifest file and AppDelegate(googleApiKey) in iOS project

 <br />